UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Troubleshooting.md

 ### I think I deleted my Scratch space, how do I restore it?

-You may have accidentally deleted or replaced the link to your Scratch space.
+If you are on a cluster (not Myriad) where Scratch is a symbolic link (shortcut) you may have accidentally deleted or replaced the link to your Scratch space but not removed its contents.
 Do an `ls -al` in your home - if set up correctly, it should look like this:

 ```
 lrwxrwxrwx   1 username group       24 Apr 14  2022 Scratch -> /scratch/scratch/username